farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/01_template_starter.md

 ## Set up your Amiga brain template

-Follow the instructions in [**Developing Custom Applications**](/brain/custom-applications.mdx) to set up an application from the [**amiga-app-template**](https://github.com/farm-ng/amiga-app-template).
+Follow the instructions in [**Developing Custom Applications**](/brain/custom-applications.mdx) to clone and set up the app template amiga-app-template.

 :::tip
-Feel free to choose any name, but it's recommended to go with `Virtual Joystick`.
+Feel free to choose any repository name, but it's recommended to go with `virtual-joystick`.
 :::

 ## Rename the `TemplateApp`